 At Buckinghamshire New University, we’re focused on getting you ready for the working world.
 As this course combines computer theory with web development, you’ll come away with many skills that are in demand.

-We are proud to have a partnership with Amazon for running the Amazon AWS Academy at Bucks, helping you gain industry standard knowledge and skills and further enhancing your career prospects.
+We are proud to have a partnership with Amazon for running the Amazon AWS Academy at BNU, helping you gain industry standard knowledge and skills and further enhancing your career prospects.

 There is an amazing support system and teaching ethic.
 You feel more like a named student rather than just a number in a system!Matt Carter